zombyacoff/faceit-python/README.md

 ## Contributing

 Contributions, bug reports, and feature requests are welcome!
-Please open an issue or pull request on GitHub.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines before opening an issue or pull request.

 ---